zappdosss/IMDb-Movie-Reviews/README.md

-# Predicting the sentimaent of IMDB Movie Reviews
+# Predicting the sentiment of IMDB Movie Reviews

 The IMDB movie reviews are messy with a lot of punctuation, hastags and English slang.
 This project aims to predict the sentiment of the movie review as either Positive or Negative using the review text.
 The files in this repository implement the various stages of building a Machine Learning algorithm that can satisfy the objective.
 Here is a list of the files -